Call of Duty: Modern Warfare II (2022 video game): Special Ops

 Some time after Hassan's death, Laswell starts to oversee new covert operations in Al Mazrah, in an effort to further undermine Al-Qatala activities.

 In December 2022, Laswell tasks Price, Gaz, and Farah with investigating the disappearance of former CIA officer Alex Keller, who was sent by Farah alongside several ULF fighters to infiltrate a recently discovered Soviet-era bunker in the Sattiq mountains in Urzikstan.
 They learn that the bunker houses a Soviet-made thermonuclear missile, while Farah's fighters were killed by Al-Qatala forces.
 The team heads further into the bunker and finds Alex alive, though the missile warheads were stolen.
 Alex reveals that Farah's brother, Hadir, has been acting as Al-Qatala's commander, and he left Alex alive to deliver a message: join him in his mission, or leave him be.

 As Gaz leaves the facility to relay the information to Laswell, Price and Farah, joined by Alex, pursue Hadir by going further down the bunker, but they are forced to stand down as Hadir and his men surround them.
 Hadir orders his men to lock up the trio in jail cells, but they manage to escape captivity and resume their pursuit.
 After securing the core of the Soviet warhead, Price, Farah, and Alex catch up to Hadir and find him trying to escape from the bunker via an elevator; the trio is forced to sabotage the elevator's mechanism in order to stop him.
 After bringing down the elevator, Price, Farah, and Alex confront a mortally wounded Hadir.
-Before dying, Hadir tries to persuade Farah to make use of the warhead, warning her that Urzikstan is in danger and that "the real Russians" are coming for them.
+Before dying, Hadir tries to persuade Farah to make use of the warhead, warning her that Urzikstan is in danger and that "the real Russians" are coming for them, but he succumbs to his wounds before he can give a name.
 Afterwards, Price and Gaz exfiltrate from the bunker via helicopter, while Farah, Alex, and the ULF move to dispose of the warhead.